talwrii/pop-note/README.md

 # pop-note
 A single editable note that you can pop up and hide with a keybinding.
-Requires X11 (easy fix tho)
+Requires X11 (normally used with linux) (easy fix tho)

 Unreviewed ai-generated code.